MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 ---
 title: Debug a bot with inspection middleware in Bot Framework SDK
 description: Learn how to use inspection middleware to debug bots.
 See how to use the Bot Framework Emulator to inspect state data and message traffic.
-keywords: Bot Framework SDK, debug bot, inspection middleware, bot emulator, Azure Bot Channels Registration
+keywords: Bot Framework SDK, debug bot, inspection middleware, bot emulator, Azure Bot
 author: JonathanFingold
 ms.author: iawilt
 manager: shellyha